CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Additional Dataset and Experimental Setup Details

-\paragraph{CIFAR10-LT and CIFAR100-LT} The original CIFAR10 and CIFAR100 datasets each consist of a training set with 50k images uniformly distributed across 10 or 100 classes, respectively.
+where $N$ is the number of samples in the head class, $\rho$ is the imbalance ratio ($0 < \rho < 1$), $i \in \{0, 1, \dots, C-1\}$ is the class index, and $C$ is the total number of classes. } \paragraph{CIFAR10-LT and CIFAR100-LT} The original CIFAR10 and CIFAR100 datasets each consist of a training set with 50k images uniformly distributed across 10 or 100 classes, respectively.
 Their long-tailed variants, CIFAR10-LT and CIFAR100-LT \cite{krizhevsky2009learning}, introduce an exponential decay in class frequency from class 0 to the final class.
 Common long-tail imbalance ratios include $\rho = 0.01$ and $\rho = 0.001$.
 Specifically for $\rho = 0.01$, CIFAR10-LT contains 12,406 images, with the first head class comprising 5,000 samples and the last tail class only 50.
 CIFAR100-LT has 10,847 images, with the head class containing 500 samples and the tail just 5.

 Experiments on CIFAR10-LT and CIFAR100-LT were conducted using NVIDIA A100 80GB SXM GPUs.
-Training took approximately 7 hours, and sampling required 8 hours for both datasets with a batch size of 4,096.
+Training took approximately 7 hours, and sampling required 8 hours.
 For DDPM, CBDM, and CORAL, the hyperparameters used were: a learning rate of $2 \times 10^{-4}$, batch size of 128, Adam optimizer with default momentum parameters, dropout rate of 0.1, 150k training steps, and $T = 1000$ diffusion steps.
 For T2H, all settings remained the same except for the number of training steps, which was increased to 200k.

 \paragraph{CelebA-5} CelebA-5 \cite{kim2020celeba5} is a five-class subset of the CelebA dataset, composed of samples labeled with exactly one of the following hair colors: black, brown, blonde, gray, or bald.
 Samples with multiple or missing labels are excluded.
 The dataset is naturally imbalanced, with black- and brown-haired individuals significantly outnumbering those with gray hair or baldness.